3 Month Step-by-step French Study Plan with Schedule, Resources and More

 Don’t get bogged down by the particularities at this point, but rather verse yourself in the most commonly used adjectives and their basic usage.

 The French language is in love with reflexive verbs, ones where the subject performs the action on itself.
 You’re ready for this topic now because you’re comfortable with subject pronouns and French verb conjugation rules.

 A little complicated at first, you’ll use them constantly once you get the hang of them, like when saying se laver (to wash) or se reveiller (to wake up).

 The first thing you need to do is memorize the French reflexive pronouns.
 Try to learn these during the first day or two of this study stage.

 After that, you can spend the next two weeks practicing creating sentences with reflexive verbs.
 This guide shows you the different types of French reflexive verbs and how to use them in different contexts and tenses.

 In preparing for the final weeks, try your hand at memorizing some vocabulary having to do with places.
 You have plenty of options here, and chances are you’ve already found your favorite French-learning sites from this list of resources.

-Try out some town vocabulary with games at Quizlet, keep it short and sweet with travel words at For Dummies or settle down to some BBC Primary Languages audio clips about school-related vocabulary.
+Try out some town vocabulary with games at Quizlet or keep it short and sweet with travel words at For Dummies.

 - Add more complex descriptions to your sentences with adverbs